Location Theme Soap Challenge April 12, 2016 22:00 32 Comments

 White plastic tray with twelve compartments for cold process soap in Arches National Park using umber brown mica White paper strips with drawn lines for cold process soap inspired by Arches National Park using umber brown mica

-The colors I chose were baby blue mica and titanium dioxide (pot swirl) for the sky and brown oxide and red iron oxide (pot swirl) for the ground.
-Once I had that poured I placed my embeds in, then mica painted each one for additional detail with sunset orange mica, red vibrance mica, umber brown mica and ivory lace mica mixed with olive oil.
+The chosen colors were baby blue mica and titanium dioxide for a pot swirl effect to represent the sky, and brown oxide and red iron oxide for a similar pot swirl to depict the ground.
+After pouring these layers, the embeds were carefully placed.
+Each embed was then meticulously mica painted for additional detail, using sunset orange mica, red vibrance mica, umber brown mica, and ivory lace mica, all mixed with olive oil.

 White partitioned box with cold process soap bars in arches national park with umber brown mica White rectangular storage box with decorated tiles for cold process soap in Arches National Park Black foil pouches with powdered umber brown mica for cold process soap at Arches National Park